Accueil Marketing 10 Email Automation Workflows That Convert

 By including interactive elements like polls or surveys, you can qualify leads based on their responses.
 This helps identify those who are genuinely interested and ensures that your sales team’s time is spent on the most qualified leads.

-Read Also: Crafting a Sales Strategy Framework for Startups
+Read Also: Step-by-Step Guide to Creating a Customer-Centric Sales Strategy

 Example: A SaaS company could send a lead nurturing sequence that educates subscribers about their project management software.
 The first email might highlight the software’s time-saving benefits, followed by a video demo and customer case study.
 Including a poll that asks subscribers about their project management challenges would help qualify the lead and provide valuable feedback for the sales team.